Looking for outdoor fitness classes in London? You’ve come to the right place…

 The eternal summer dilemma: you want to look your best during the scantily-clad months, but don’t want to spend hours indoors at the gym and miss out on the good weather.
-We have a solution: get your tan on and exercise at the same time with these outdoor exercise classes that make the most of the sun, while it lasts…
+We have a solution: get your tan on and exercise at the same time with these outdoor exercise classes, from rooftop yoga in the city to bootcamps on Clapham Common.

-If anything can tempt you to be bright and ready for an exercise class at 6.50 every Wednesday morning, it has to be the unbeatable views of St Paul’s from Madison’s rooftop.
+If anything can tempt you to be bright and ready for an exercise class at 7am on a Wednesday morning, it has to be the unbeatable views of St Paul’s from Madison’s rooftop.
 For the duration of summer, top yoga teacher Sophie Dear will be hosting a weekly hour-long vinyasa flow class here – and it’s nothing short of spectacular.
 More than just a workout, the classes are a beautiful way to start the working day, leaving you feeling energised, zen and ready for anything that life may throw at you.
-Make this your new weekly class for a guaranteed good mood (and tan).
-Until end of August, .
+Make this your new weekly class for a guaranteed good mood.
+Wednesdays 7-8am until September. £16.50 per class.

 Get thee to one of London’s many, vast and green parks for a proper dose of that ‘outdoors’ feeling – that’s conveniently also totally free.
 A run in Hampstead Heath is particularly enjoyable as you swoop past the beautiful Kenwood House before treating yourself to one of the café’s legendary cakes – if it’s especially hot, you can cool off with a dip in one of the public ponds.
 If your local park isn’t quite cutting it anymore (and/or you dread the thought of running into your neighbours when you’re panting and sweaty), check out our the most scenic running routes in the country here.

 You might not immediately think of the murky waters of the River Thames as your next workout spot – but that’s exactly where Active360 hold their regular paddleboarding classes, as well as pilates and yoga.
-Yes, really.
 Stand-up paddleboarding is the world’s fastest-growing watersport, and naturally adventure-hungry Londoners are diving in head first.
 Perhaps more surprising are the popular yoga and pilates workouts which are also held on paddleboards.
 If the thought of it brings a knot to your stomach, just remember that the sun reflecting off the water makes you even more tanned.
 That should be enough to distract you from the fact that your new yoga mat is in fact floating.
-Classes from £30, find out more
+Find out more here